lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 [Azure Network Security](https://github.com/Azure/Azure-Network-Security) | Deploy Azure NetSec resources programmatically using scripts and templates | GitHub
 [Azure Network Security Ninja Training](https://techcommunity.microsoft.com/t5/azure-network-security-blog/azure-network-security-ninja-training/ba-p/2356101) | In this blog post, we will walk you through basic to advanced scenarios for Azure network security.
 Ready to become an Azure NetSec ninja?
 Dive right in! | Tech Community 2022
 [Accelerated Connections](https://techcommunity.microsoft.com/t5/azure-infrastructure-blog/announcing-the-limited-general-availability-of-accelerated/ba-p/4070798) | This is the first blog in a series of detailed efforts and offerings addressing network disaggregation in the datacenter and how it intersects with Azure’s new Accelerated Connections offering.   | Tech Community
+[Azure Networking: The Art of The Possible and the why](https://github.com/nehalineogi/azure-networking) | by @nehalineogi - The purpose of this repo is to deliver layered, reusable and github friendly network architecture diagrams for Cloud Solutions Architects to run effective Azure design and skilling sessions | GitHub

 ## Workload HCI